stranth/Atmos-Sulfur/README.md

 - Make the IOP its own reaction container.
 - Add Aluminium Sheet.
 Only available from Industrial ore processor.
 1 Water 2 Bauxite Ore 1 Coal Ore 1 Salt ore -> 30 Aluminium Sheets
 - Add Aluminium Rod.
 Rod but in shiny new format.
 - Shuttle walls and other shuttle specific constructions will now require Aluminium Sheets or Rods repsectively in their construction.
 The advantage will be less mass of the fixture compared to its steel counterpart or current mass in the case of wallmounts.
+Uranium and Plasma reinforced glass will be made to need Aluminium rods as well.
 ###
 ## My lungs!
 ### **Star Date A Week Away:**